 How to Choose Healthy Fats

 The good news is that you have plenty of healthy fat options to replace corn oil.
-Here’s how you can avoid corn oil and eat the best fats possible instead:
+Here’s how you can make healthier choices:

 Corn oil is cheap and widely available, so a lot of packaged food companies use it whenever they can.
-When you buy something at the store, make sure the label is free of corn oil, soybean oil, etc.
+When you buy something at the store, make sure you read the label to avoid this ingredient.

-If there’s one thing you take away from this article, it should be this: never cook with high-PUFA vegetable oils.
+If there’s one thing to take away from this article, it should be this: Never cook with high-PUFA vegetable oils.

-Instead, use heat-stable cooking oils that are rich in MUFAs and SFAs.
+Instead, use heat-stable cooking oils that are rich in MUFAs (monounsaturated fatty acids) and SFAs (saturated fatty acids).
 Butter, avocado oil, red palm oil, lard, and tallow are all good high-heat cooking options.
 You’ll avoid those oxidized lipids, and your heart will thank you.

 If you’re on a high-fat diet like a ketogenic diet, you want to make sure you’re getting the best fats possible.
 Vegetable oils do not qualify.